librenms/librenms/doc/Developing/Sensor-State-Support.md

 We also map these values to the actual state sensor(state_index) where these values are actually returned from.*

-*The LibreNMS generic states is derived from Nagios:*
+*The LibreNMS generic states are derived from Nagios:*

 ```
 0 = OK
 1 = Warning
 2 = Critical
 3 = Unknown
 ```